taskcluster/remote-signed-s3/README.md

 npm test
 ```

-There are integration tests which can be run, but require S3 credentails and
+There are integration tests which can be run, but require S3 credentials and
 an existing bucket to test against.
 ```
 export BUCKET=mybucket